mikeoverbay/PKGexplorer/README.md

 #### This is an on going project by me..
 Coffee_

+## Version 1.0.09
+Fixed a bug with not extracting wild card searches.

 ## Version 1.0.08
 Added wild card search to text searching.
 Just add a * to the text either at the start or end of the line.